McGowan v. Maryland: Background

-Constitutional text

-The relevant clauses of the 1st and 14th Amendments to the United States Constitution:

-The 1st Amendment

-Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-Section 1 of the 14th Amendment

-All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
-No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

-The court's decision
+Decision

 The Court held that Maryland's laws did not violate the First Amendment.

 Writing for the Court, Chief Justice Warren explained that the appellants did not have standing for their free exercise claim because they claimed only economic injury and their religious beliefs were not a matter of record.

 Since the general rule is that "a litigant may only assert his own constitutional rights or immunities," United States v.
 Raines, 362 U.S. 17, 22. we hold that appellants have no standing to raise this contention."

 The Court found that appellants did have standing as taxpayers for their Establishment claim based on Everson v.
 Board of Education:

 Appellants here concededly have suffered direct economic injury, allegedly due to the imposition on them of the Christian religion.
 We find that, in these circumstances, these appellants have standing to complain that the statutes are laws respecting an establishment of religion.

 The Court also held that the law did not violate the Fourteenth Amendment.
 Chief Justice Warren again: